PatchworkBoy/Neotrellis-Gate-Sequencer/README.md

 # Neotrellis MIDI & Analogue CV/Gate Sequencer
 [![YouTube Demo Video](http://img.youtube.com/vi/L5sNkB95-T4/0.jpg)](http://www.youtube.com/watch?v=L5sNkB95-T4 "Demo Video")

-An 8 track 32 step MIDI (over USB) & Analog gate/trigger sequencer, with 2 tracks of Analog CV (control voltage) Output and MIDI Clock Generator (with swing) for Feather M4 Express / Neotrellis 8x8 featuring per-step per-track per-pattern note & velocity & probability & gatelength layers, performance mutes and per-track loop-length (both start and endpoint) control.
+An 8 track 32 step MIDI (over USB) & Analog note/modulation/gate/trigger sequencer, with 2 tracks of Analog CV (control voltage) Output and MIDI Clock Generator (with swing) for Feather M4 Express / Neotrellis 8x8, featuring per-step per-track per-pattern note & velocity & probability & gatelength layers, performance mutes and per-track loop-length (both start and endpoint) control.
-16 storable preset slots per track (all layers stored).
+16 storable preset patterns per track (all layers stored).
 Customisable note-per-track (Trigger/Gate mode) and channel-per-track.

 3 octave CV (v/oct, switchable to 2 octave Hz/V) Output for track 7 & 8 on pins A0 & A1 when tracks in CC or NOTE Mode.
 Track 1-8 Gates always output on digital io pins D4/5/6/9/10/11/12/13 (sending a 0-3.2v trigger/gate).

-Analog outputs are NOT regulated or protected in any way.
+Analog CV/Gate outputs are NOT regulated or protected in any way.
+Whack a 1k resistor between pin and 3.5mm TRS socket tip.
+Analog output is merely proof of concept.
+There's something squonky going on with the Feather M4's DACs (when used with my Neutron and K2) where they cannot hold an output voltage for long unless retriggered.
+Keep Release of your gates short, else you'll here drift-down to 0v oddities.

 Adapted from https://github.com/todbot/picostepseq/